lit/lit-element/docs/_guide/styles.md

     }
     ```

-*   Or an array of tagged template literals:
+*   An array of tagged template literals.

     ```js
     static get styles() {